SettsuX/Web-Angular-E-commerce/README.md

   - Karma
   - Jasmine

-# How To Build And Run : web-angular-registration (frontend)
+# How To Build And Run : Web-Angular-E-commerce
   - Install dependencies :
 ```sh
     $ npm install